amandewatnitrr/kubernetes-tutorial/kubernetes-lesson-1.md

                 image: nginx
         ```

-- Once the file is created, run the command `kubectl create -f filename.yaml` and kubernetes creates the POD.
+- Once the file is created, run the command `kubectl create -f filename.yaml` and kubernetes creates the POD. `create` and `apply` can be used synonmously.

 </strong>
 </p>